Montgomery County Equitable Distribution Attorneys

 Skilled Pennsylvania Family Lawyers Helping You Divide Shared Businesses in Divorce in Montgomery County or Bucks County, PA

 Many couples in Pennsylvania share businesses and professional practices.
 When they divorce, those shared businesses may be divided equitably under Pennsylvania law.
-At Rubin, Glickman, Steinberg and Gifford, our attorneys are experienced in determining when a business must be divided and in the valuation and division itself.
+At Rubin, Glickman, Steinberg & Gifford P.C., our Montgomery County equitable distribution attorneys are experienced in determining when a business must be divided and in the valuation and division itself.

 We have handled numerous complex and high-asset divorces in Montgomery and Bucks counties.
-Our experienced lawyers provide each client with the highest level of service and precision as we protect your assets and secure your financial future.
+Our experienced equitable distribution lawyers in Montgomery County provide each client with the highest level of service and precision as we protect your assets and secure your financial future.

-Will Our Business Need to Be Divided at All After Our Quakertown Divorce?
+Will Our Business Need to Be Divided at All After Our Divorce?

 A prenuptial agreement can exclude the business from division in divorce.
 Any such agreement will be scrutinized for issues such as lack of disclosure.